KassieKitsune/pkPrism/README.md

 <details>

 0. Open your terminal/commmand prompt.
-    -On Windows we reccomend command prompt(cmd) over Powershell -if something goes wrong in this step anyways, follow these instructions with your command prompt open in Administrator Mode
+    -On Windows we recommend command prompt(cmd) over Powershell -if something goes wrong in this step anyways, follow these instructions with your command prompt open in Administrator Mode
 1. Download and install [Git](https://git-scm.com/install/)<br>
 2. Download and install [Node](https://nodejs.org/en/download/)<br>